Best Fukuoka Itinerary for 2-5 Days (+ Tips Before You Visit)

 Fukuoka has an efficient subway system and plenty of bus lines.

-I ended up taking the bus a lot to get around Fukuoka, then both trains and buses for day trips.
+I ended up taking the bus a lot to get around Fukuoka, then did both trains and buses for day trips.

 From the airport